Take advantage of this Xbox Game Pass 6 Month offer

-With Xbox Game Pass you will enjoy a wide and varied catalog of more than 200 quality games for Xbox and PC, where you can find great multiplatform titles and all the Microsoft exclusives.
-All this at a very low monthly price and that you can cancel whenever you want.
+With Xbox Game Pass you will enjoy a varied and extensive catalog of over 200 high-quality games for Xbox and PC, among which you can find great multiplatform titles and all Microsoft exclusives, such as the recent The Medium.
+Subscribe for very little money per month and can unsubscribe whenever you want.

 //HD images